You're struggling to share your LinkedIn at events without it breaking or asking someone to spell your name

 Is V1CE actually free?

 Yes.
-The free tier includes a digital business card, a LinkedIn QR, Apple and Google Wallet support, and basic scan tracking.
-The Client Capture OS plan at 49.99 per month adds automatic follow-up, full contact capture, and the full client acquisition system.
+The free tier includes a digital business card, a LinkedIn QR, Apple and Google Wallet support, basic scan tracking, and contact capture.
+The Client Capture OS plan at £49.99/mo adds automatic follow-up and the full client acquisition system.

 Get your free LinkedIn QR code